cliske94/OnRad.io_project/README.md

 The join and unjoin commands join or unjoin the bot to or from a current voice connection.
 They return a prompt stating to join a voice channel if the user is not currently connected.

 You can use !stop or /stop to quickly stop the current music steam.
 This also disconnects the bot from the voice channel.

+Credits:
+Michael Rober and his team for developing the OnRadio.io API Alexzander Flores for development of the WOKCommands package